NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] FuelType choices are "natural gas", "fuel oil", "propane", "wood", or "wood pellets".
   .. [#] AnnualOutputkWh must also be < AnnualConsumptionkBtu*3.412 (i.e., the generator must consume more energy than it produces).
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
-         Annual consumption and annual production will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the generator.
+         Annual consumption and annual production will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the generator per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.

 .. note::